-Working with individuals, couples, families, therapists and organisations, my work as a relationship therapist, supervisor and trainer elicits transformation, expansion and movement.
+Working with individuals, couples, families, therapists and organisations, my work as a relationship therapist, supervisor and trainer elicits transformation, expansion, and movement.
 I’m entirely committed to ensuring a safe environment that is caring and reparative

 My hope is to support people to build healthier, authentic, co-designed relationships, that simultaneously promote personal awareness.

 As you may imagine, supporting you with a life span of relationships requires a specialised skill set and some unique knowledge.
-With over 12 years and 7000 case hours direct experience in relationship therapy and training (and a further 18 years working in related human services), my reputed, recognised and respected services are highly sort after.
+With over 12 years and 7000 case hours direct experience in relationship therapy and training (and a further 18 years working in related human services), my reputed, recognised and respected services are highly sought after.

 That’s why building some knowledge about a therapeutic process can be really important.
 When I first meet people I want to acknowledge this uncertainty; a place that absolutely requires safety, trust and care.
 A starting place for our work together.